Government torn on same-sex couples issue

 The opposition is currently working on an amendment proposal, for which members of government party Sambandflokkurin (the Union Party) have expressed their support.

-This does not sit well with fellow coalition party Miðflokkurin (the Central Party), which says it will under no circumstances support a motion which seeks to improve the rights of gay couples.
+This does not sit well with fellow coalition party Miðflokkurin (the Central Party), which says it will under no circumstances support a motion which seeks to improve the rights of same-sex couples.

 >> SEE ALSO Parental leave system “discriminates”

 Prime Minister Bárður á Steig Nielsen, of Sambandflokkurin, insists that all parents should have the right to financial support.